-Effective from 1st April 2019, there is a huge change in GST rate on real estate.
-Let us understand the applicable GST rate on real estate or property purchase at both levels of under construction property and completed property.
+Effective from 1st April 2019, there is a huge change in the GST rate on real estate.
+Let us understand the applicable GST rate on real estate or property purchase in 2020at both levels of under construction property and completed property.

 Up to last year December, there was a lot of confusion regarding the applicable GST rate on real estate or property purchase.
 However, the Central Board of Excise and Customs (CBEC) recently issued a clarification regarding the applicability of Goods and Services Tax (GST) on the under-construction and ready-to-move-in property.

 You may all aware that GST was implemented from 1st July 2017 in India by replacing the existing service tax regime.

 GST rate on real estate or under construction property purchase

 Now let us understand where the GST is applicable on real estate.
 As I said above, there was a huge confusion among property buyers due to no clarity in this front.
 Many builders created some fear among buyers that post GST the property values will go up and hence better to buy it before GST.

 Also, due to unavailibility of proper clarification, many buyers felt it helpless and accepted stories created by builders.

 Transfer of completed flats, property or ready-to-move-in property will not involve any service part to the buyer.
 Hence, GST will not be applicable in such transactions.
 Because it is neither supply of goods nor service.